CRBS/CIL_PHP_Website/README.md

 ## Technical details
 The CIL website utilizes the CodeIgniter to the maintain the Model View Controller(MVC) structure.
 For example, the URL such as /images/18042 will first access the application/controllers/Images.php and then it will determine which view template to load under the application/views folder.
-The Pages class extends CI_Controller, which is the controller in the MVC structure.
+The Images class extends CI_Controller, which is the controller in the MVC structure.

 The PHP file at application/controllers/CILServiceUtil2.php contains all utility functions for accessing the data through the REST API.